The Allied Health Practice Setup Guide

 I'm ESSA-accredited but still working towards AEP.
 Can I use this?

 The business planning, pricing, and financial chapters are useful right now.
-The Medicare chapters explain the ESSA accreditation requirements for provider numbers, so you'll know exactly what you need when you're ready.
+The setup chapter covers the ESSA accreditation pathway and provider number process specifically for EPs, so you'll know exactly what steps are ahead when you're ready.

 Can I get a refund?